sofiane-abou-abderrahim/react-nextjs-level-food/README.md

 1. in `app\meals\[mealSlug]\page.js`, check if `meal` is undefined & then show the closest `not-found.js` or `error.js` page available in this project
 2. to trigger that, call the special `notFound` function provided by NextJS and imported by `next/navigation`
 3. add a new `not-found.js` file in `app\meals` so that you can output a more customized not found error

+## 19. Getting Started with the "Share Meal" Form

+1. in `app\meals\share\page.js`, set up a form to add our own meals
+2. next to it, add a `page.module.css` for applying some styles to it